 Senior Manager, HealthDoers Platform and Programs

-NRHI member Opioid Affinity Group, staffs the Public Policy Committee, develops curriculum, and plans virtual and in-person events (topics include: healthcare affordability, health equity, quality improvement, practice transformation, population health, price transparency, reducing unnecessary services, and stakeholder engagement).
+Jolie is a Senior Manager for Platforms and Programs for the Network for Regional Healthcare Improvement (NRHI) where she is a member of the Opioid Affinity Group, staffs the Public Policy Committee, develops curriculum, and plans virtual and in-person events.
 She supports the bi-directional exchange of national and regional content across the member network and provides oversight of the HealthDoers Open Community and Community Management program.

 Director of HealthDoers Network

-NRHI most recently from Martin’s Point Healthcare where she spent 4.5 years leading program development and project management within the health management department.
+Jessica joined the Network for Regional Healthcare Improvement (NRHI) after serving at Martin’s Point Healthcare where she spent 4.5 years leading program development and project management within the health management department.
 Programs were focused on identification, stratification, intervention and success measurement for patients with chronic conditions, high risk medical conditions and behavioral health conditions.
+Program goals focused on patient experience, improved health outcomes and medical expense management. conditions, high risk medical conditions and behavioral health conditions.
 Program goals focused on patient experience, improved health outcomes and medical expense management.
-In this role she was also responsible for management of a team of health coaches and operations staff, development of effectiveness reporting and presentation to key stakeholders, vendor implementation and management, and contract management.
-In addition to her experience at Martin’s Point, Jessica has direct healthcare experience as a registered dietitian and sales professional for clinical nutrition products.
-Jessica is also the co-owner of Magnolia Fitness, a barre and yoga studio where she is responsible for operations, budget, marketing and class instruction.